Planning on Retiring in Texas? Here’s Your 2025 Guide to Shining in the Lone Star State

 Texas has some large cities — including Houston, Dallas, and San Antonio — and with larger cities come higher rates of crime.
 If you want to retire to a large city, make sure you do your research and find a safe senior community that meets your needs.

-How Much Money Do You Need To Retire in Texas?
+How Much Money Do You Need To Retire Comfortably in Texas?

-According to CNBC, to retire comfortably in Texas, you’ll need around $60,353 annually.
-This can vary from location to location, though, and of course, how much money you need to retire comfortably in Texas depends on factors such as your particular lifestyle and how much you saved up for retirement.
+According to Yahoo!
+Finance, to retire comfortably in Texas for 30 years, you’ll need $2,447,345 in savings.
+But don’t let that number scare you.
+This comes out to just over $81,000 annually.
+This can vary from location to location, though, and of course, how much money you need to retire comfortably in Texas depends on factors like your particular lifestyle and how much you saved up for retirement.

 The sales tax in Texas is 6.25 percent; however, many items are not subject to this tax, including: